joshdifabio/promise-1/README.md

 Thenable is a PHP interface that facilitates interoperability between differing implementations of promises and futures.

-The interface defines a single method, `then()` which is used to define callbacks that are invoked when the thenable is resolved.
+The interface defines a single method `then()`, which is used to define callbacks that are invoked when the thenable is resolved.
 The value returned or exception thrown by the invoked callback should be used to fulfill or reject the returned thenable.

 ```php
 \Thenable\Thenable $thenable->then(